modelsconf2018/modelsconf2018.github.io/registration/index.md

 Space in all functions is limited.
 Based on the data from previous editions the organizers believe that there will be space for everybody  in the venues.
 However, we don't guarantee this, so if you register late you may be denied the ticket.
 Participants registering after October 1 and on-site can be almost sure to miss the banquet.

-### Cancellation and Changes

-We allow (and strongly prefer) name changes on the registrations over cancellations.
-Name change is free in the same registration category.
-Industry rate can be changed to other days free of charge.
-Until September 30th cancellation fee is 25%.
-After September 30th cancellations are not refundable.

-### Hiring Event
+### Matchmaking Event

 Students and post-docs (regardless of used registration rate) can join a hiring/matchmaking  event on Wednesday.
-This requires choosing a registration package that includes wednesday.
+This requires choosing a registration package that includes Wednesday.

 There is a limited number of seats for professors in this event.
 In either case indicate your interest to attend on the registration form (in your profile).
 If you indicate interest, please attend.
 Your lunch will be served in a separate room on Wednesday.

 Industry participants can only attend this event by entering a suitable sponsorship agreement instead of using the usual registration procedure.
+Please contact general chair or sponsorship chairs.

+## Cancellation and Changes

+We allow (and strongly prefer) name changes on the registrations over cancellations.
+Name change is only possible in the same registration category.
+Industry rate can be changed to other days free of charge (contact general chair by email).
+Until September 30th cancellation fee is 25%.
+After September 30th cancellations are not refundable.

+## Payment & Receipt

+We accept major credit cards (Visa/Mastercard/American Express) and some related debit cards.
+No cash registrations and no direct money transfers are accepted.
+On-site registration uses the same system as remote registration, and you have to be able to use your credit card.

+You can access the receipt link from the payment confirmation page (or from the page linked in the Regonline confirmation email).
+This is the only payment receipt you will receive.
+For EU residents this receipt contains all the necessary VAT information.

+## Privacy

+The conference is organized by IT University of Copenhagen on behalf of ACM SIGSOFT.
+By registering, you  agree that your name, address, email, phone number, type of membership, affiliation, and the registration cost will be passed to ACM with the purpose as detailed in ACM privacy policy (https://www.acm.org/about-acm/privacy-policy) and will not be shared by ACM any further.

 <a href="https://www.regonline.com/models2018" target="_blank" class="btn btn-primary btn-lg btn-block btn-huge">REGISTER HERE</a>

 </div>
 </div>